ubccpsc/classy/docs/developer/customization.md

 Classy consists of two TypeScript applications: AutoTest and Portal.
 Only Portal is customizable at this time.
 Portal consists of an MVC frontend and RESTful API backend application.

 To customize Portal, add the plugin to the classy/plugins directory.
-The plugin root directory will become the name of the plugin and must be specified in the .env PLUGIN variable before building Classy.
+The plugin  directory name will become the name of the plugin where it should be specified in the .env PLUGIN variable before building Classy.
 The default Classy plugin, which includes Classy's standard behaviour, is loaded without any updates to the .env file.

 ```ascii
 PLUGIN=cs999